percona/pmm-doc/docs/quickstart/index.md

 === "PostgreSQL"

-    To connect a PostgreSQL database using the Postgres CLI:
+    To connect a PostgreSQL database:
     { .power-number}

     1. Create a PMM-specific user for monitoring: